Stability of dark solitons in a bubble Bose-Einstein condensate: Numerical method for the GPE

-in the interval $\theta \in (0,\pi)$ with boundary conditions $\psi_k(0,t)=\psi_k(\pi,t)=0, \forall k\neq 0 $.
-For $k=0$, it is required the Neumann boundary condition, $\left. \dfrac{\partial \psi_0}{\partial \theta} \right\rvert_{0,\pi}=0$.
-Equation~\eqref{nabla2} is evolved one time step $\delta t$ using the finite difference Crank-Nicolson (CN) method for each $k$.
-In the case $k=0$, we add one extra point at each boundary to implement the Neumann periodic boundary conditions.
+Equation~\eqref{nabla2} is evolved one time step $\delta t$ using the finite difference Crank-Nicolson method for each $k$, (${\rm CN}_{\theta,\delta t, k}$).
+For $k=0$, it is required the Neumann boundary conditions, ${\partial \psi_0}/{\partial \theta} |_{0,\pi}=0$.
+We added one extra point at each boundary to implement these conditions.
 After the evolution, we perform the inverse Fourier transform in the $\phi$ direction.
 To include the nonlinear term $g|\psi|^2$, we employ the split-step operator technique.
-The complete scheme for one time step evolution is given by { }where the computational operations are performed in a sequence from right to left.
+The complete scheme for one time step evolution is given by

+where the computational operations are performed in a sequence from right to left.
+The numerical solutions of \eqref{nabla2} are shown in Fig. 3 of the main text.